 Vegetarian fare, meanwhile, is relatively easy to find, and most restaurants will offer at least one vegetarian option.
 Some Indian or Nepali restaurants are vegan, but these are more tricky to find.

 The Burmese are not traditionally very big drinkers of alcohol, partly due to a lack of disposable income and partly due to the fact that intoxication is frowned on by strict Buddhists.
-Nevertheless, these days draught beer is cheap and plentiful in Burma, and you will see lots of Burmese people enjoying a drink in the evening.
+Nevertheless, these days draught beer is cheap and plentiful in Myanmar, and you will see lots of local people enjoying a drink in the evening.

 In certain regions, certain liquors such as orange brandy, strawberry wine, toddy (fermented palm juice) and rum are considered specialities.

 Toddy is a drink fermented from palm sap and favoured by Burmese farmers, and you will see thatched-roof toddy bars in many rural villages.
 The fermentation process only takes a day or so, and the product is a milky, viscous drink with a nutty, sour flavour.
 You'll see it served in terracotta pots and drunk out of coconut shells.